Gold-Nano Blog / Gold Nanoparticle and Rapid Result Covid19 Tests

 by Steven Warrenfeltz

-Antibody tests are blood tests for those who have conquered the virus to see if their blood carries any antibodies that can help create a vaccine for COVID-19.
+Antibody tests are blood tests for those who have conquered the virus to

-Both of these tests are reliable, however, both of these 1st-generation tests take hours to get a result, sometimes days, and only medical professionals can administer them.
+Both of these tests are reliable; however, both of these 1st-generation tests take hours to get a result, sometimes days, and only medical professionals can administer them.

-That's where gold nanoparticles come into the picture researchers have already incorporated them in creating a better, and easier to administer 2nd Generation antibody test that doesn't demand that you give up a vile of blood to get a result.
+That's where gold nanoparticles come into the picture; researchers have already incorporated them in creating a better and easier-to-administer 2nd Generation antibody test that doesn't demand that you give up a vile of blood to get a result.

-The question is, why would gold nanoparticles be used in testing COVID-19, what makes them so special?
+The question is, why would gold nanoparticles be used in testing COVID-19?
+What makes them so special?

 Gold nanoparticles are microscopic particles of gold that have been revolutionizing medical research for more than 20 years.

-In its physical form, Gold is known to be the most non-reactive of all the metals, it does not react with oxygen, which is why it does not tarnish.
+In its physical form, gold is known to be the most non-reactive of all the metals; it does not react with oxygen, which is why it does not tarnish.

-Gold nanoparticles have a very Large Surface Area that gives researchers the ability to attach more molecules to them than other types of nanoparticles or bio-sensors.
+Gold nanoparticles have a very large surface area that gives researchers the ability to attach more molecules to them than other types of nanoparticles or biosensors.

-A Stanford Medicine article, published in 2016, stated the following about the incredible surface area of gold nanoparticles:
+A Stanford Medicine article published in 2016 stated the following about the incredible surface area of gold nanoparticles:

 Nanoscale particles also sport tremendous amounts of surface area as compared with larger particles.
 A cube of gold with sides 1 centimeter long has a total surface area of 6 square centimeters.
 But the same volume filled with gold nanospheres with diameters of 1 nanometer has a surface area greater than half a football field. - Small wonder: How nanotechnology could detect and treat cancer - Stanford Medicine |

-Surface Plasmon Resonance (SPR) happens when focused light hits Gold Nanoparticles, making the electrons in nano gold to resonate and heat up.
+Surface Plasmon Resonance (SPR) happens when focused light hits Gold Nanoparticles, making the electrons in gold nanoparticles resonate and heat up.
+This form of Surface Plasmon Resonance (SPR) is often used in cancer research to kill cancer cells.

-SARS-CoV-2 is the virus that causes the COVID-19 disease, in regards to the way HIV (virus) causes AIDS (disease).
+These tests will likely work by embedding SARS-CoV-2 virus receptors onto a bed of Gold Nanoparticles.
+SARS-CoV-2 is the virus that causes the COVID-19 disease, in the same regard as the way HIV (virus) causes AIDS (disease).

-Researchers have stated that diagnostic tests that use this form of Surface Plasmon Resonance will be more accurate, less time consuming, and less expensive than the current PRC tests that are being used today.
+When light is focused through a prism onto the gold nanoparticles, they'll resonate, making the reflected light return at a certain frequency, confirming the presence of COVID-19.
+This short video offers you a glimpse into how these tests may work.
+Researchers have stated that diagnostic tests that use this form of Surface Plasmon Resonance will be more accurate, less time-consuming, and less expensive than the current PRC tests that are being used today. |

 The graphic below offers an additional example of how Localized Surface Plasmon Resonance works.

 In a 2013 study that tested the reflective properties of gold nanoparticles, researchers added sodium chloride (table salt) to colloidal gold.
+The sodium chloride made the gold nanoparticles bind together (d), changing the frequency and color of the reflected light (b).

-Researchers that use this special property of gold nanoparticles, in COVID-19 tests, will use receptors of the virus to bind the nanoparticles together.
+Researchers that use this special property of gold nanoparticles in COVID-19 tests will use receptors of the virus to bind the nanoparticles together.
+If the virus binds to the SARS-CoV-2 receptor, it will be an indication that the test is positive for COVID-19.

-Attached to the gold nanoparticles are IgG and IgM COVID-19 antibodies, as the blood moves across the absorbent material, molecules in the blood attach to the gold nanoparticles.
+Attached to the gold nanoparticles are IgG and IgM COVID-19 antibodies; as the blood moves across the absorbent material, molecules in the blood attach to the gold nanoparticles.

+This short video offers you a glimpse into how these tests may work.
 Currently, there are several of these COVID-19 gold nanoparticle antibody tests on the market that help detect antibodies in the blood.
+Below are a few of these test by their manufactures:

-There are several research studies in-the-works to create a new Rapid Result Diagnosis test, using gold nanoparticles.
+There are several research studies in the works to create a new Rapid Result Diagnosis test using gold nanoparticles.

 Iceni Diagnostics, a company in the United Kingdom, hopes to have their rapid result diagnosis test out before the next flu season.

-Researchers hope the test will hit the market by this fall, they also stated that the test could feasibly defer between the flu vs. coronavirus, which would be, as stated in the article below, "particularly timely."
+Researchers hope the test will hit the market by this fall; they also stated that the test could feasibly defer between the flu vs. coronavirus, which would be, as stated in the article below, "particularly timely."

-Iceni Diagnostics Hopes for Home-Use Coronavirus Test this Autumn - Genetic Engineering & Biotechnology NewsNext, in treating brain cancer, breaking the blood-brain barrier has been the one of the biggest challenges for medical science to overcome.
+Next, in treating brain cancer, breaking the blood-brain barrier has been one of the biggest challenges for medical science to overcome.

 Below is a small summary from the Science Daily article about how the test works.

 In the testing method, gold nanoparticles are attached to antibody molecules that can recognize and bind with protein molecules found on the surfaces of viruses.
 Researchers apply short laser pulses to activate the nanoparticles to generate nanoscale bubbles, or nanobubbles.
-The accumulation of the nanobubbles signals the presence of a virus. - Science Daily |
+The accumulation of the nanobubbles signals the presence of

 McKelvey School of Engineering at Washington University in St. Louis has received Federal Funding to develop a Rapid Result COVID-19 test.